thebrubaker/vue-element-queries/README.md

 **How To Use VueElementQuery**

+Take the package for a spin using `vue build example/index`

 Install the plugin as you normally would with `Vue.use(VueElementQuery)`

 This makes the directive `v-query` available to you.
 Add this directive to the containing element you want your components to respond to.